ding-lab/germlinewrapper/README.md

 GermineWrapper pipeline is a fully automated and modular software package designed for detection of germline variants from normal exome data.
 It works on LSF job scheduler.
 Multiple standard variant callings are included in the pipeline such as varscan, gatk and pindel.

+Improvements compared to version 1.1:

+Use ensembl V102 for annotation

 Usage: perl $0  --srg --step --sre --rdir --ref --log --groupname --users --q